-Positive Feedback is a powerful tool used to encourage progress and reward achievement.
+Positive Feedback is a powerful tool used to encourage progress and reward achievement and demonstration of the core values: Courage, Kindness, Integrity and Community.
 Normal classroom management practice involves positive feedback being given to students on a regular basis, e.g.

-- Verbal encouragement and praise - Written comments on the work acknowledging progress in learning and achievement. - Sending home departmental 'commendation' postcards - Sending students to the Headmistress for praise - Termly individual review meetings with tutor/year heads are occasions when students are encouraged to recognise their strengths and celebrate their progress and achievements.
-These review sessions are informed by epraise data, the progress checks and reports sent home to parents. - Acknowledgment of success in assemblies and the newsletter
+- Verbal encouragement and praise - Greens (house points) awarded via the Epraise system which link to the school values - Written comments on the work acknowledging progress in learning and achievement. - Sending home departmental 'commendation' postcards - Sending students to the Headmistress for praise - Termly individual review meetings with tutor/year heads are occasions when students are encouraged to recognise their strengths and celebrate their progress and achievements.
+These review sessions are informed by Epraise data, the progress checks and reports sent home to parents. - Acknowledgment of success in assemblies and the newsletter